aws-samples/searchable-encryption-dynamodb-howto/content/adding-searchable-encryption-configuration.en.md

 If your table only ever sees your data in encrypted form, how can you ever effectively query on that encrypted data?

-To accomplish this, the AWS Database Encryption SDK for DynamoDb includes the [searchable encryption](TODO) feature, which allows you to calculate and store [beacons](TODO) alongside your data.
+To accomplish this, the AWS Database Encryption SDK for DynamoDB includes the [searchable encryption](TODO) feature, which allows you to calculate and store [beacons](TODO) alongside your data.